LaahiriA/sram-inmemory-computing-design/README.md

-**SRAM-based In-Memory Computing Design for Edge Devices**
+# SRAM-based In-Memory Computing Design for Edge Devices

 This project explores an SRAM-based in-memory computing (IMC) architecture tailored for low-power edge devices.
-It integrates logic functionality directly within memory to reduce data movement and improve energy efficiency.
+The design integrates logic functionality directly within memory cells to minimize data movement and enhance energy efficiency.

-**Project Highlights**
+---

+## Project Highlights

+- **6T SRAM Cell Design**
-_6T SRAM Cell Design_: Designed and simulated a 6-transistor SRAM cell for read and write operations.
-Stability metrics such as Static Noise Margin (SNM) for both read and hold modes were characterized.
+  Designed and simulated a 6-transistor SRAM cell supporting reliable read and write operations.
+Characterized stability metrics such as Static Noise Margin (SNM) for both read and hold conditions.

+- **Layout & Physical Verification**
-_Layout & Physical Verification_: Created the layout of the 6T SRAM cell and verified DRC and LVS using Assura.
+  Created the physical layout of the 6T SRAM cell and performed Design Rule Check (DRC) and Layout Versus Schematic (LVS) verification using Assura.

+- **Logic Integration**
-_Logic Integration_: Designed and verified a 4-transistor XOR circuit that operates on data from two SRAM cells at the layout level.
+  Designed and verified a 4-transistor XOR logic circuit operating on data from two SRAM cells, verified at the layout level (DRC and LVS).

+- **SRAM Array Integration**
-_SRAM Array Integration_: Implemented a 4×4 SRAM array with read/write peripheral circuitry and integrated the XOR logic using the gpdk45 PDK on Cadence Virtuoso.
+  Implemented a 4×4 SRAM array with associated read/write peripheral circuitry, integrating the XOR logic using the gpdk45 Process Design Kit (PDK) on Cadence Virtuoso.

-**Tools and Technologies**
+---

+## Tools and Technologies

-Cadence Virtuoso (Schematic, Layout, Simulation)
+- Cadence Virtuoso (Schematic capture, Layout, and Simulation)

-Assura (DRC and LVS Verification)
+- Assura (DRC and LVS physical verification)

-gpdk45 (Generic 45nm PDK)
+- gpdk45 (Generic 45nm Process Design Kit)

-Linux environment for design and simulation workflows
+- Linux environment for design workflows and simulation

-**Acknowledgments**
+---

+## Acknowledgments

 This project was developed as part of the Bachelor’s Thesis at Indian Institute of Information Technology Kottayam.

+---

-Contact
+## Contact

-For questions or collaboration, contact: laahiriadusumilli157@gmail.com
+For questions or collaboration, please reach out:
+**Email:** laahiriadusumilli157@gmail.com